Looking for ways to keep your passwords safe?

 Key features:

-Pricing: It offers a free plan which allows you to store up to unlimited passwords for one device.
-The Advanced plan is $3.49/month, the Premium plan is $3.99/month and the Family plan is $5.99/month, which allows you to share passwords with up to 10 other members.
+Pricing: It offers a free plan which allows you to store up to 25 passwords for one device.
+The Premium plan is $4.99/month, the Business plan is $8/month.

 What is the Best Password Manager for You?